JavierN23/Space-constraints/README.md

 		}
 		return collection;
     }
+Outer loop runs n amount of time.
+Inner loop runs n amount of times.
+The number of combination will be n * (n - 1). meaning the time complexity will be O(n^2).
+The reason it's not O(n) is because the number of items stores isn't proportional to the input size it's to the square input size.

 Following is a function that reverses an array.
 Describe its space complexity in terms of Big O: